synesthete/OpenerManifest/README.md

 - `identifier` *string*: A human-readable identifier for this app, used elsewhere in the manifest.
 - `displayName` *string*: The user-facing name for this app within Opener.
 - `storeIdentifier` *number as string*: The identifier of the app on the App Store.
+(Optional in v2, required in v1)
 - `scheme` *URL as string*: A URL containing only the scheme that will open this app.
 - `new` *bool*: Indicates whether or not this app will be include in the "New Apps" group in Opener.
 Evaluates to `false` if unspecified.
 - `platform` *string*: Specifies if this app should only show up on iPhone/iPod Touch (value=`phone`) or on iPad (value=`pad`), shows on both if unspecified. *(Opener 1.0.1 and above)*